 - 1 ¼ cup panko breadcrumbs Japanese style breadcrumbs

-- 4 tablespoon avocado oil to brush or spray over chicken
+- 4 tablespoon vegetable oil or any neutral oil

 Instructions

-- Butterfly your chicken breasts or thighs.
-Using the back of your knife, tenderize the meat until both pieces are flattened, about ½ of an inch thick.
+- On a cutting board, butterfly the chicken breasts or thighs.
+Using the back of your knife or a meat mallet.
+Tenderize the meat until both pieces are flattened, about ½ of an inch thick.
 Season both sides of the chicken with salt and black pepper.

-- Then generously coat each piece in cornstarch, whisked egg and panko.
+- Prepare 3 shallow bowls.
+The first to contain cornstarch, the second with beaten egg and the last with panko breadcrumbs.
+Generously coat each piece in the cornstarch first, then egg and lastly panko.
 Make sure each piece is coated well.

-- Depending on the size of your air fryer, place one or both pieces of the chicken in the air fryer so it lays in one single layer.
-Do not over crowd the air fryer and ensure there is enough air space surrounding the chicken or it will not be crispy.
+- Depending on the size of your air fryer basket, place one or both pieces of the chicken in the air fryer so it lays in one single layer.
+Do not over crowd the basket and ensure there is enough air space surrounding the chicken or it will not be crispy.

-- Spray or brush enough oil over top of each piece, about 1 tablespoon of oil per side.
+- Spray or drizzle enough oil over top of each piece, about 1 tablespoon of oil on the first side.

 - Air fry at 350 degrees F for 9 minutes on one side.
 Important: If the chicken is smaller in size (about 6 x 3 inches in dimension) only air fry for 6-7 minutes on each side.

 - Remove basket from air fryer.
-Flip the chicken over and spray another tablespoon over top per piece.
-Air fry at same temperature degrees for another 9 minutes or 6-7 minutes if the pieces are smaller.
-Enjoy!
-To learn how to make homemade katsu sauce, see notes below.
+Flip the chicken over and spray another tablespoon of oil over top.
+Air fry at the same temperature for another 7-9 minutes or 5-7 minutes if the pieces are smaller until you reach an internal temperature of 165 F with a meat thermometer.
+Remove from air fryer and slice into strips.

 Linda Cole